Home » How To Play Three Thirteen-Card Game (Rules)

 How Wild Cards Work?

 In each of the 11 rounds of this game, a specific rank of cards becomes wild.
-This means that you can use a wild card to represent any other card when forming groups or sequences during that round.
+It means you can use a wild card to represent any other card when forming groups or sequences during that round.
 You even have the option to create a set comprised entirely of wild cards if you choose to do so.

 Also Read: 7 Card Rummy Rules & Combinations